Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/HLP.md

 - `value` - value to be written

 ## Hlp_WriteOptionString
-Writes a string value to spicified `.ini` file, section and entry.
+Writes a string value to specified `.ini` file, section and entry.

 `optName` values
 - `Gothic`